zacwm/warnable/README.md

 ### `prune (number)`
 Bulk deletes the number of messages in the channel used in.
+Discord only allows up to 100 bulk deleting messages.
+Be careful repeating this command in a short period of time.

 ### `ping`
 🏓 Table tennis and timers.